operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests.md

 **The proposed design would be implemented by means of integrating the Kuttl library into the SDK scorecard codebase.**

+SDK Scorecard end-users would be provided the following with this proposal:

+ * sample custom tests source code
+ * documentation that describes how to write a custom test
+ * sample expected custom test sample JSON (e.g. v1alpha2 ScorecardTestResult output)

 ## Reference Material

 <https://github.com/kudobuilder/kudo>